InfosecOTB/td-ai-modeler-plugin/README.md

 ![td-ai](assets/td-ai-part2.png)

-An intelligent threat modeling application that uses Large Language Models (LLMs) to automatically generate security threats for Threat Dragon models.
+An intelligent threat modeling application that uses Large Language Models (LLMs) to automatically generate security threats and their mitigation proposals for Threat Dragon models.

 ## Features

 - **AI-Powered Threat Generation**: Uses state-of-the-art LLMs to analyze system components and generate comprehensive security threats
-- **Threat Framework Support**: Supports multiple threat modeling frameworks including STRIDE, LINDDUN, CIA, and others
+- **Threat Framework Support**: Supports STRIDE threat modeling framework, however the code can be adjusted for others as well
-- **Multi-LLM Support**: Compatible with OpenAI, Anthropic, Google, xAI, Azure OpenAI, Cohere, Hugging Face, and Ollama
+- **Multi-LLM Support**: Tested on OpenAI, Anthropic, Google, and Ollama.
+As the code uses LiteLLM library, it should work with other models as well.
 - **Threat Dragon Integration**: Works seamlessly with Threat Dragon JSON models
 - **Smart Filtering**: Automatically skips out-of-scope components
 - **Data Validation**: Built-in Pydantic validation for threat data integrity